top of page

 Elevation Gain: 328 ft

 The trailhead is located near the Mad Rock Cafe, where you can park and begin your hike.
-Please be mindful of the Cafe and parking your vehicle away from the building.
-Mad Rock Cafe is an excellent place to start or end your hike, locally owned and operated, you will feel as if you stepped into Nan's house for a scoff!
+Please be mindful of the cafe and park your vehicle away from the building.
+The Mad Rock Cafe is an excellent place to start or end your hike.
+Locally owned and operated, you will feel as if you stepped into Nan's house for a scoff!

-As you set off on the Shoreline Heritage Walk, you'll be immediately captivated by the rugged beauty of the coastline.
-The trail meanders along the cliffs, offering panoramic views of the ocean and the chance to spot whales, especially during June and July when they follow caplin and other fish into the bay.
-Keep an eye out for seabirds and bald eagles soaring overhead, and admire the vibrant wildflowers that dot the landscape.
+As you set off on the Shoreline Heritage Walk, you will be captivated by the rugged beauty of the coastline.
+The trail meanders along the cliffs, offering panoramic views of the ocean.
+There’s a chance to spot whales, especially during June and July when they follow caplin and other fish into the bay.
+Keep an eye out for seabirds and bald eagles soaring overhead.
+Additionally, admire the vibrant wildflowers that dot the landscape.

-The trail is mostly well-maintained, but there are some sections that follow open roadway or gravel roads.
-Be sure to wear comfortable walking shoes, as there are a few hills and rocky steps along the way.
-In the summer, you'll be treated to an abundance of wild blueberries, adding a sweet touch to your hiking experience.
+The trail is mostly well-maintained.
+However, some sections follow open roadways or gravel roads.
+Wear comfortable walking shoes, as there are a few hills and rocky steps along the way.
+In the summer, you’ll be treated to an abundance of wild blueberries, adding a sweet touch to your hiking experience.

 The Shoreline Heritage Walk also offers a glimpse into the region's history.
-You'll pass by old settlements, where you can see remnants of houses, vegetable gardens, and fishing stages that once stood.
-Dogs are welcome, but must be kept on a leash.
+As you hike, you'll pass by old settlements where you can see remnants of houses, vegetable gardens, and fishing stages that once stood.
+Dogs are welcome but must be kept on a leash.

-The trail offers a variety of amenities, including:
+The trail provides a variety of amenities, including:

 Regulations:

-Based on reviews, Hikers consistently praise the Shoreline Heritage Walk for its stunning views, well-marked paths, and diverse terrain.
-Many hikers recommend taking your time to explore the coves and enjoy the tranquility of the surroundings.
+Hikers consistently praise the Shoreline Heritage Walk for its stunning views and well-marked paths.
+Many recommend taking your time to explore the coves and enjoy the tranquility of the surroundings.

 Goose Pond Eco Trail

-Escape the hustle and bustle of everyday life and immerse yourself in the tranquility of the Goose Pond Eco Trail.
-This 1.0-mile loop trail takes you on a peaceful journey around the beautiful Goose Pond in Shearstown.
+Escape the hustle and bustle of everyday life.
+Immerse yourself in the tranquility of the Goose Pond Eco Trail.
+This 1.0-mile loop trail takes you on a peaceful journey around beautiful Goose Pond in Shearstown.

 Length: 1.0 mile